-- d.
+d.
 Disconnect the cable at the modem (2).
-You will connect it to the router later. - e.
-Use the label on the bottom of the wireless router to locate the Internet port, which is on the left next to the power connection. - f.
+You will connect it to the router later.

+- e.
+Use the label on the bottom of the wireless router to locate the Internet port, which is to the left of the Wireless On/Off button on your router. - f.
 Locate the Ethernet cable that came with the NETGEAR product.
 Securely insert that Ethernet cable into your modem and into the Internet port of the wireless router (3).